Jack Grealish: 2019–2021: Club captaincy, talisman and individual success

 Following Aston Villa's return to the Premier League, with Chester still injured and the departure of Hutton, Grealish was announced as the new club captain.

 Grealish's first goal of the 2019–20 season came in the second round of the 2019–20 EFL Cup against Crewe Alexandra on 27 August 2019.
 His first Premier League goal of Aston Villa's return season came on 5 October, netting his side's third goal in a 5–1 away win over Norwich City.
 The result lifted the club out of the bottom three and leapfrogged their opponents in the Premier League table.

 In March 2020, the 2019-20 Premier League season was suspended, due to the COVID-19 pandemic in the United Kingdom.
 During that enforced break, it was revealed that Grealish had violated government guidance to stay home.
 He accepted that his actions were "wrong and entirely unnecessary" and was fined by the club.

 Grealish was fouled 167 times across the season; this was the most fouls won by a player in a single Premier League campaign, with Grealish passing the record with over eight matches remaining in the season.
-On 26 July 2020, he scored on the final day, as Aston Villa clinched survival in the Premier League with a 1–1 draw against West Ham United, as their relegation rivals Watford lost 3–2 to Arsenal.
+On 26 July 2020, he scored on the final day, as Aston Villa clinched survival in the Premier League with a 1–1 draw against West Ham United, as their relegation rivals Watford lost 3–2 to Arsenal (whilst even a draw wouldn't have been enough because of their inferior goal difference).
 At the club's end of season awards, Grealish was voted the Villa's Player of the Season by both the supporters and his fellow players.
 He also finished the season as the club's leading goalscorer with eight goals in the Premier League and 10 in all competitions.

 On 15 September, Grealish signed a new five-year contract with Villa until 2025.
 He scored his first league goal of the campaign in Villa's second match on 28 September; the first goal in a 3–0 win at newly promoted Fulham.
 On 4 October, he scored twice and provided three assists in a 7–2 home victory over Liverpool.
 It was Liverpool's heaviest defeat in 57 years and was the first time in Premier League history that a reigning champion had conceded seven goals in a single match.
 It took almost a month for Grealish to score again, when he netted a 97th-minute goal against Southampton, although it was not enough as Villa lost 4–3.